5 Expected Fisher information

 5.1 Expected Fisher information

-KL information measures the divergence of two distributions.
-Previously we have seen examples of KL divergence between two distributions belonging to the same family.
-We now consider the KL divergence of two such distributions separated in parameter space only by some small \(\boldsymbol \varepsilon\).
+The Kullback-Leibler (KL) number measures the divergence between two distribution.
+We now study the KL divergence of two distributions within a parametric family separate only by some small \(\boldsymbol \varepsilon\).

 Additivity of Fisher information